-To address the production related constraints amongst the pulse growers, usually with low socio-economic status (SES), poor resource base and least exposure to human resource development (HRD), followings may be suggested:
+To address the production related constraints amongst the pulse growers, usually with low Socio-economic status (SES), poor resource base and least exposure to human resource development (HRD), followings may be suggested.

-- i) Strong Development Research interface need to be in place to intensify research efforts to evolve still high yielding varieties and management recommendations suited to dry farming/moisture-stress conditions/utera under rice-fallow areas and for different agro-ecological situations (AESs). - ii) There is need to evolve crop-management modules and low cost technology with best inter-cropping recommendations for various agro-climatic and agro eco-situations).
+i) Strong Development - Research interface need to be in place to intensify research efforts to evolve still high yielding varieties and management recommendations suited to dry farming/moisture-stress conditions for different Agro-ecological situations (AESs).

-These modules may be helpful to meet-out any contingent situation associated with such production constraints.

-- iii) State Agriculture University/Agriculture Colleges/Zonal Research Station (ZRSs)/Krishi Vigyan Kendres (KVKs), etc. in consultation with the State Department of Agriculture now need to develop season-wise nutrient-use efficiency (NUE) plan for each districts on AES basis.
-Instead of simple recommendations of fertilizers based on the nutrient management practices, there is need to group and plan the practices as: - Match between nutrient supply from soils and demand by crop on the basis of soil testing and optimization of split fertilizer application and soil and plant nutrition factors (soil moisture, pH, temperature, physical properties etc.). - Improving nutrient application methods such as broad-casting, band placement, split application). - Improving physical properties of fertilizers and use of inhibitors to reduce losses. - Improving soil conditions, crop and water management practices, tillage, regulating soil moisture regimes, crop-rotations, weed control, residue management, break and catch crop etc. - iv) To be more serious on the sustainability of cropping system and judicious use of natural resources in the rainfed regions, depleting ground water level and frequent drought, State Department of Agriculture may draw the successful experience/results from within the best districts. - v) State may put a system and policy frame for pulses cultivation.
-This strategy would not only benefit the small and marginal pulse growers but would prove a boon to states' proposed crop-diversification programmes involving horticulture etc. - vi) Liberal credit policies and extending insurance cover with low premium offered by the Government of India also need to be aggresively addressed by the states. - vii) State Department of Agriculture, in view of the state's potential in a particular/group of pulse crop, may constitute a 'Pulse Board' (similar to 'Tur Board' in the state of Karnataka) and procurement policy adopted by A.P. involving private sector, NGO etc, to seriously watch the interest of pulse producer. - The 'Pulse Board' could be a multi-disciplinary approach agency taking full care of marketing, domestic level processing, pricing, value addition, Import-Export, and consumption behaviour of states socio-economic-group of farmers
+- ii) There is need to evolve crop-management modules and low cost technology with best inter-cropping recommendations for various agro-climatic and Agro-Eco-Situations (AES).
+These modules may be helpful to meet-out any contingent situation associated with such production constraints. - iii) State Agriculture University/Agriculture Colleges/Zonal Research Station (ZRSs)/Krishi Vigyan Kendres(KVKs), etc. in consultation with the State Department of Agriculture now need to develop season-wise Nutrient-Use Efficiency (NUE) plan for each districts on AES basis.
+Instead of simple recommendations of fertilizer based on the nutrient management practices, there is need to group and plan the practices as: - Match between nutrient supply from soils and demand by crop on the basis of soil testing and optimization of split fertilizer application and soil and plant nutrition factors (soil moisture, pH, temperature, physical properties etc.). - Improving nutrient application methods such as broad-casting, band placement, split application). - Improving physical properties of fertilizers and use of inhibitors reduce losses. - Improving soil conditions, crop and water management practices, tillage, regulating soil moisture regimes, crop-rotations, weed control, residue management, break and catch crop etc. - iv) To be more serious on the sustainability of cropping system and judicious use of natural resources in the rainfed regions, depleting ground water level and frequent drought, State Department of Agriculture may draw the successful experience/results from within the best district. - v) State May put a system and policy frame for pulses cultivation.
+This strategy would not only benefit the small and marginal pulse growers but would prove a boon to states' proposed crop-diversification programme. - vi) Liberal credit policies and extending insurance cover with low premium offered by the Government of India also need to be aggresively addressed by the State Department of Agriculture. - vii) State Department of Agriculture, in view of the State's potential in a particular/group of pulse crop may constitute a 'Pulse Board' (similar to 'Tur Board' in the State of Karnataka) and procurement policy adopted by A.P. involving private sector, NGO etc to seriously watch the interest of pulse producer.